sst/sst/www/docs/packages/cli.md

 ### `telemetry`

-SST collects **completely anonymous** telemetry data about general usage.
+SST [collects **completely anonymous** telemetry](../anonymous-telemetry.md) data about general usage.

-You may opt-out if you'd not like to share any information.
+You can opt-out of this if you'd not like to share any information.

 ```bash
 npx sst telemetry disable
 ```

-You may re-enable telemetry if you'd like to re-join the program.
+You can also re-enable telemetry if you'd like to re-join the program.

 ```bash
 npx sst telemetry enable